 A pool of over 1,000 US consumers asked to identify the healthier options based on whole grain content made the wrong choice 47 percent of the time for bread, up to 37 percent for crackers and 31 percent for cereal, which caused them to make fewer healthy choices when shopping, the researchers said.

-The findings suggest that product labels, particularly as they relate to grain content, are confusing to consumers.
+The findings suggest that product labels related to grain content are confusing to consumers.
 Terms like ‘multigrain,’ ‘contains whole grains,’ ‘honey wheat’ and ‘12-grain’ can be used to tout breads, cereals and crackers as healthier options even if the product mostly contains refined flour, explained lead researcher Parke Wilde, a professor at Tufts University’s School of Nutrition Science and Policy in Boston.

-The 2015-2020 Dietary Guidelines for Americans recommend that half of all grains consumed should be whole grains.
-Adequate intake of whole grains has been linked with reduced risk of heart disease, type 2 diabetes and cancer.
+These findings are significant since the 2015-2020 Dietary Guidelines for Americans recommends that half of all grains consumed should be whole grains.

 “For example, the ingredient list is required to present the ingredients in order from highest to lowest weight, and by reading closely you can determine how high up the list the whole grain ingredients appear – but beware, the term ‘enriched’ or ‘wheat’ does not mean the ingredient has whole grains,” Wilde said in a press release.

-Participants were asked to identify the healthier option for the hypothetical products or assess the whole grain content for the real products.
-For the hypothetical products, 53 percent of the participants selected the healthier bread option, while between 63 percent and 71 percent selected the healthier choice for crackers.
+When participants were asked to identify the healthier option for the hypothetical products, 53 percent selected the healthier bread option, while between 63 percent and 71 percent selected the healthier choice for crackers.
 Just under 70 percent chose the healthier cereal.